hakerdefo/pmwf/README.md

 - Wind Speed
 - Wind Direction

-Why forecast for only 4 days you might wonder?
+Why forecast for only 3 days you might wonder?
 Simply because no matter what they say, any forecast beyond next three days becomes less & less accurate.
-This is the reason why pmwf shows the weather forecast for current day and the next three days.
+This is the reason why pmwf shows the current weather conditions and forecast for the next three days.

 ### Dependencies :